Privacy Policy — No Panic

 FirebaseAnalyticsObserverwired to GoRouter). - Product events we explicitly log — e.g.

-emergency_tapped,panic_flow_started/panic_flow_tip_viewed/panic_flow_completed/panic_flow_exited,exercise_opened/exercise_session_started/exercise_session_completed,games_opened/game_started/game_completed/game_exited,journal_entry_saved(with a bucketed word-count like1-25, never the raw count or text),affirmation_favorited,paywall_shown/paywall_subscribe_tapped/purchase/restore_completed,settings_opened,legal_opened,support_opened,language_changed,onboarding_*,analytics_consent_shown/analytics_consent_set.
+emergency_tapped,panic_flow_started/panic_flow_tip_viewed/panic_flow_completed/panic_flow_exited,exercise_opened/exercise_session_started/exercise_session_completed,games_opened/game_started/game_completed/game_exited,journal_entry_saved(with a bucketed word-count like1-25, never the raw count or text),diary_export_opened/diary_exported(the latter with the chosen range, two include-flags, and a bucketed note count like11-50— never the notes, dates, or moods),medication_report_opened/medication_report_exported(the latter with the range, scope, three include-flags, and a bucketed dose count — never medication names, doses, schedules, or the patient name),affirmation_favorited,paywall_shown/paywall_subscribe_tapped/purchase/restore_completed,settings_opened,legal_opened,support_opened,language_changed,onboarding_*,feature_tour_shown/feature_tour_step_viewed/feature_tour_dismissed,analytics_consent_shown/analytics_consent_set.
 The full list lives inlib/core/services/analytics_event.dart. - Event parameters limited to non-identifying metadata: scenario IDs, tip indexes, preset IDs, exercise names, game names (e.g.

 snake,tetris,bubble_pop,mandala,memory_pairs), numeric game scores (e.g. snake length, tetris lines cleared, bubble-pop accuracy %, memory-pairs moves), product IDs, currency, plan value, duration in seconds, progress percentage, word-count bucket, source of a screen open, from/to language code, ATT outcome (att_status:authorized/denied/restricted/not_determined/not_supported). - User properties: